panva/node-oidc-provider/docs/configuration.md

   <br>

-To enable Certificate Bound Access Tokens the provider expects `x-ssl-client-cert` header to be presented by your TLS-offloading proxy with the variable value set by this proxy.
-An important aspect is to sanitize the inbound request header at the proxy. <br/><br/> The most common openssl based proxies are Apache and NGINX, with those you're looking to use <br/><br/> __`SSLVerifyClient` (Apache) / `ssl_verify_client` (NGINX)__ with the appropriate configuration value that matches your setup requirements. <br/><br/> Set the proxy request header with variable set as a result of enabling MTLS
+To enable Certificate Bound Access Tokens the provider expects your TLS-offloading proxy to handle the client certificate validation, parsing, handling, etc. Once set up you are expected to forward `x-ssl-client-cert` header with variable values set by this proxy.
+An important aspect is to sanitize the inbound request headers at the proxy. <br/><br/> The most common openssl based proxies are Apache and NGINX, with those you're looking to use <br/><br/> __`SSLVerifyClient` (Apache) / `ssl_verify_client` (NGINX)__ with the appropriate configuration value that matches your setup requirements. <br/><br/> Set the proxy request header with variable set as a result of enabling MTLS

 ```nginx